 Originally a flashy, limited-edition image leader, by 1961, the Plymouth Fury had become a bread-and-butter big car, the mainstay of the line.
 Starting in 1962, it began a bizarre odyssey, going from small to large and back to small again.

 This week, we take a look at the strange incarnations of Plymouth’s big cars in the sixties and seventies, including the Plymouth VIP, a short-lived luxury version that the ads once dubbed the “Very Important Plymouth.”

-Ford’s ill-fated Edsel Division was born in 1957, part of an ambitious plan to match General Motors division for division.
-It died only two years later, but it remained the butt of jokes for decades and its name became virtually synonymous with failure.
+Ford’s ill-fated Edsel Division was born in 1957 as part of an ambitious plan to match General Motors division for division.
+Edsel died only two years later, but it remained the butt of jokes for decades and its name became virtually synonymous with failure.
 This week, we look at the history of Edsel and the reasons it flopped.

 As we saw in our first installment, Kaiser-Frazer’s initial success in the postwar automotive boom came to an abrupt end in 1949.
 The debacle that followed ended the partnership of Henry J. Kaiser and Joseph Frazer and left the company more than $43 million in the red.
-Things were bad enough that Henry Kaiser and company president Edgar Kaiser seriously discussed liquidation, but they decided to stay the course, betting that they could turn things around with a stylish new ’51 Kaiser and a new compact car called the Henry J. This week, the second half of our history of Kaiser-Frazer, including the stylish 1951 Kaiser, the Henry J, and the ultimate fate of Kaiser’s automotive venture.
+Nonetheless, Henry Kaiser and company president Edgar Kaiser decided to stay the course, betting that they could turn things around with a stylish new 1951 Kaiser and a new compact car called the Henry J. This week, we present the second half of our history of Kaiser-Frazer, including the 1951 Kaiser, the Henry J, and the ultimate fate of Kaiser’s automotive venture.